otepoti/FutureLearn/ReadMe.md

 # Learn to code for data analysis
-This is code for the OpenLearn course starting 6 June 2016.
+This is code for the FutureLearn course starting 6 June 2016.